navierisntstoked/coalescence-curvature-analysis/README.md

 ## Why the refactor matters

-The original research notebook recomputed the same polynomial once for every point in a local 15-point window.
-The cleaned implementation performs one fit per boundary per frame.
+This implementation performs one fit per boundary per frame.
 This preserves the numerical result while reducing fit calls by 15x in the representative benchmark.

 The refactor also: